Object / IdentityMaciej Trzciński

 Schemas decide whether a site scales.
 A model that bends on the third page type is the one you rebuild in year two — design it before the first screen lands.

+Production code is a longer game than a demo.
 What ships in week one is what runs in year three.
 Build for the year-three version.

 Community